Sundance Bench Ranch

 Elk and mule deer hunting in the Beaverhead National Forest can be very good.
 Access to this vast public hunting area is easy as the entire western border of the property abuts the National Forest.

 Winter sports abound in the area and Sundance Bench Ranch is well set up for cross country skiing and snowmobiling into the National Forest right from the property.
-Yellowstone National Park and surrounding area is another large draw for snowmobilers.
+Yellowstone National Park and the surrounding area are large draws for snowmobilers.
 With Big Sky Resort just 1.5 hours from the ranch, downhill skiing is also an attractive option in the winter.

-Though Sundance Bench Ranch does not currently have infrastructure to support horses the association allows equine activities and there is room on the property to build a small barn.
+Though Sundance Bench Ranch does not currently have the infrastructure to support horses the association allows equine activities and there is room on the property to build a small barn.
 The National Forest to the west of the ranch and other surrounding areas offer great access to many trails.

 Sundance Bench Association